Adityachoubey26/techvistar-website/README.md

 # 📌 Project Information

-This project is being developed as part of the **Veenero Frontend Development Internship**.
+This project is being developed as part of the **Veenero Web developer Internship**.

 The website is built for **TechVistar** following modern frontend development practices, scalable architecture, and a production-ready workflow.